Enver Pasha: Marriage

 Around 1908, Enver Pasha became the subject of gossip about an alleged romance between him and Princess Iffet of Egypt.
 When this story reached Istanbul, the grand vizier, Hüseyin Hilmi Pasha decided to exploit Enver's marital eligibility by arranging a rapprochement between the Committee for Union and Progress and the imperial family.
-After a careful search, the grand vizier chose the twelve old Naciye Sultan, a granddaughter of Sultan Abdulmejid I, as Enver's future bride.
+After a careful search, the grand vizier chose the twelve-year-old Naciye Sultan, a granddaughter of Sultan Abdulmejid I, as Enver's future bride.
 Both the grand vizier and Enver's mother then notified him of this decision.
 Enver had never seen Naciye, and he did not trust his mother's letters, since he suspected her of being enamored with the idea of having a princess as her daughter-in-law.

-Therefore, he asked a reliable friend, Ahmed Rıza Bey, who was a member of the Turkish Parliament to investigate.
+Therefore, he asked a reliable friend, Ahmed Rıza Bey, who was president of the Ottoman Parliament to investigate.
 When the latter reported favorably on the prospective bride's education and beauty, as well as on the prospective dowry, Enver took a practical view of this marriage and accepted the arrangement.
 Naciye had been previously engaged to Şehzade Abdurrahim Hayri.
 However, Sultan Mehmed V broke off the engagement, and in April 1909, when Naciye was just twelve years old, engaged her to Enver, fifteen years older than her.
 Following the old Ottoman pattern of life and tradition, the engagement ceremony was celebrated in Enver's absence as he remained in Berlin.

 The marriage took place on 15 May 1911 in the Dolmabahçe Palace, and was performed by Şeyhülislam Musa Kazım Efendi.
 Head clerk of the sultan Halid Ziya Bey served as Naciye's deputy, and her witnesses were director of the imperial kitchen Galib Bey, and the personal physician of the sultan Hacı Ahmed Bey.
-Minister of war Mahmud Şevket Pasha served as Enver's deputy, and his witnesses were aide-de-camp of the sultan Binbaşı Re'fet Bey and chamberlain of the imperial gates Ahsan Bey.
+Minister of War Mahmud Şevket Pasha served as Enver's deputy, and his witnesses were aide-de-camp of the sultan Binbaşı Re'fet Bey and chamberlain of the imperial gates Ahsan Bey.
 The wedding took place about three years later on 5 March 1914 in the Nişantaşı Palace.
 The couple were given one of the palaces of Kuruçeşme.
 The marriage was very happy.

+Refik Halid Karay believed Enver went through with the marriage in order to overthrow the Ottoman dynasty in a coup and have the legitimacy to create his own imperial dynasty.

 On 17 May 1917, Naciye gave birth to the couple's eldest child, a daughter, Mahpeyker Hanımsultan.
 She was followed by a second daughter, Türkan Hanımsultan, born on 4 July 1919.
 Both of them were born in Istanbul.
 During Enver's stay in Berlin, Naciye and her daughters Mahpeyker and Türkan joined him.
 When Enver left for Russian SSR his family remained there.
 His son, Sultanzade Ali Bey was born in Berlin on 29 September 1921, after Enver's departure and he never saw him.
 Naciye was widowed at Enver's death on 4 August 1922.